-Maybe give them little ideas, for example, waiting at a bus stop, start counting cars.
-When children get bored again, let them find their own task, let them find a solution.
+Give them little ideas like waiting at a bus stop and counting cars.
+When children get bored again, let them find their own task and a solution.
 Don't be their entertainer.
 Have you ever seen a baby entertaining themselves with their fingers?
-That's where we want to have our older kids.
+That's where we want our older kids to be.
 Let them embrace boredom.

-"Creativity is like a muscle, it needs training" that's my favourite quote by my friend Carolin Magunia.
-And I know that she is completely right.
-To become creative you need to practise boredom.
+"Creativity is like a muscle; it needs training" is my favourite quote, as I know it is correct.
+To become creative, you need to practise boredom.
 Get rid of all distractions and see what happens.